 Better understanding the characterisation and inhibition of oospores of Phytophthora agathidicida – the causal agent of kauri dieback disease.

 Investigation of fish welfare issues in New Zealand, and analysis of current fish welfare documents, regulations and policies for the generation of welfare indices.

 - Clarissa Ross, University of Otago (Masters)

 Understanding the influence of clay mineral properties on expansion in Southland soils.

-Key dates for the next round of scholarships will be published here in late 2020.
+Key dates for the next round of scholarships will be published in 2021.